 Koresin keeps wheels turning

-Koresin®, a phenolic resin that serves as a tackifier in tire production, has proved valuable since more than 70 years - and is the benchmark for this product category even today.
+Koresin®, a phenolic resin that serves as a tackifier in tire production, has proved valuable for almost 80 years already - and is the benchmark for this product category even today.

 At the 1936 international motor show staged in Berlin, noble automobiles were displayed sporting contemporary designs and high-gloss finishes.
 Yet many visitors had no eye for the elegant car bodies but instead gazed intently below the vehicle: for the first time, they were seeing tires made from Buna rubber, the synthetic rubber produced by I.G.
 Farbenindustrie AG, which at the time included BASF.